 How can I find my perfect running pace?

 2:11 marathoner Nick Arciniaga tries to work on pacing by feel every workout by learning his body signals.
-By teaching yourself pace by feel, then it’s easier for you to know during a race if you’re going too fast or too slow without needing your watch to tell you.
+By teaching yourself pace by feel, it’s easier to know during a race whether you’re going too fast or too slow without needing your watch to tell you.